nmarcopo/videoGameTranslator/README.md

 |------------|--------------|----------------|
 |![](example.png)| If you're confused, ask for help!
 Press the L or R Button! |  if you don't know anything, it'll help you with a l button or a r button.

+For more examples and metrics of our system's performance, you can read our [project report](final_report.pdf).

 # References

 Dataset: https://nlp.stanford.edu/projects/jesc/